duartegroup/Het-retro/README.md

 ### Step 1: Preprocess the data

-Start by preparing all datasets as described in their respective directories.
+Start by preparing the Ring and USPTO datasets as described in their respective directories.

 #### Single data sets